 Asian Grocery Store Way

 Both wonton wrapping methods are just as easy, and you can do them in batches rather than holding them one by one.
-But you can see how much more compact the Asian Grocery Store Way is compared to My Way.
+But you can see how much more compact the Asian Grocery Store Way is compared to My Way in the photo below.
+The Wontons at the top are the compact Asian Grocery Way, the ones on the bottom are My Way with more flap page once cooked.

 This is what mine looks like once cooked.
 See all that wonton wrapper flappage?
 YUM.

 Wontons are served in a clear Chinese chicken broth.
-You can get them with just the wontons in the soup and a sprinkle of shallots/scallions, with some Chinese greens (gai lan/Chinese Broccoli and Buk Choi are common) and even with noodles which is my favourite way at Chinese restaurants.
-Usually called “Combination Long and Short Soup” on Chinese restaurant menus – “Short” referring to the wontons and “Long” referring to the long noodles!
+Sometimes with just wontons, sometimes with wontons and noodles, called “Combination Long and Short Soup” on Chinese restaurant menus.
+“Short” refers to the wontons and “Long” refers to the long noodles!

 If I am at an Asian store, I usually pick up Chinese chicken broth which is more yellow but just as tasty as Western chicken broth that is available at supermarkets.
 However, I usually make this with ordinary Chicken broth using the same soup broth recipe as my Chinese Noodle Soup.